 The different factors can be broken down into four main categories: site, scope/size, structure complexity, and specifications.

 When building your custom home, you first have to purchase the land where you plan to build.
-Each build site is unique, so take into account its benefits and potential challenges when making this decision.
+Each building site is unique, so take into account its benefits and potential challenges when making this decision.

-Consider the topography, geology, soil conditions and vegetation of the site.
+Consider the topography, geology, soil conditions, and vegetation of the site.
 Sites with steep slopes often require excavation and fill, which can be quite expensive.
 In addition, rock formations below the surface will increase building costs due to the work needed to remove or work around those formations.
 Expansive soils, or soils that swell and shrink depending on moisture content, also affect the cost, as this swelling and shrinking must be accounted for in the plans.

 It is also important to consider access to utilities, such as plumbing and electricity.
 It can be expensive to bring in or upgrade water services, sewer, power, and any other utilities you may need.
-Storm water drainage and other environmental factors should also be considered.
+Stormwater drainage and other environmental factors should also be considered.

 In some cases, you may even face design challenges due to the site’s shape, zoning, and building restrictions.
 This includes any permits you may have to acquire to begin building.

 The size of your custom home has a direct impact on the overall cost; this is often measured as price per square foot.

 The costs per square foot vary depending on the area in which you are building your new home.
 Do some research into the price range in that location.
 You can also ask the contractor or design company when you begin the design and build process.